litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 **Task**: Prove that `17` belongs to the set `{x N: x % 17 = 0, $p(x)}` where `p` is a proposition with domain restriction `{z Z: z < 100}`, and `p` is derived from another proposition `q` with domain `{y Q: y > 0}` through a universal rule.

-This example demonstrates how Litex and Lean handle propositions with domain restrictions (subsets as domains) and the complexity of type conversions between different number systems.
+This example demonstrates how Litex and Lean handle propositions with domain restrictions (subsets as domains).

 <table style="border-collapse: collapse; width: 100%;">
   <tr>